Pub re-opened (again) on 14th February 2025. The advertised opening hours could change as the new licensees settle in.

 The main rooms feature low ceilings, chintzy carpets and curtains and a number of old photographs of local scenes, of which the ones showing the construction of the nearby Manchester Ship Canal may be the most interesting.

-The kitchen was closed at the time of our survey but should re-open by early November 2023.
+The kitchen has also re-opened but check the availability of meals with the pub before making a special journey.
 Expect the typical Samuel Smith menu (pies, bangers and mash, lasagne).
-On Sundays the only food will be roast dinners.
+On Sundays the only food is roast dinners.
+"Nibbles" are restricted to crisps - no nuts or pork scratchings.

 The pub now accepts payment in cash or by card, and even by mobile phone.
 Please don't use phones for any other purpose as this is not in keeping with the atmosphere that Samuel Smith's wish to maintain.